 Ojai Pixies, which are amazingly juicy, sweet, and easy to peel, are available from Melissa’s and other online sources.
 That being said, if unavailable or out of season, feel free to substitute clementine or other seedless orange.

 Other standout ingredients in these lovely bowls include edamame (fresh green soybeans) and bok choy.
 For the latter, you can use the kind of bok choy with the large white stalks and dark leaves, or baby bok choy.
-Learn more about bok choy and edamame.
+Learn more about bok choy and explore our Guide to Edamame.

 Complete the meal: Since this dish has so much going for it, you complete the meal with a simple salad or slaw.
 Or skip the veggie salad and go straight to a fruit salad or platter.